GrinonBarrett/Taksidos/Core Rules/Creatures/Legendary Creatures/Farokez.md

  • Bite: The farokez may attempt to bite a foe within 1 foot.
 This is a melee biting attack.

- • Claw: The farokez strikes a foe with one of claws, treated as an unarmed attack within 2 feet.
+ • Claw: The farokez strikes a foe with one of claws, treated as a bare attack within 2 feet.

 ---------------------